MolChemML/ExpDesign/README.md

 <a name="description"></a>
 ## Description

 Experimental design aims to efficiently collect informative data and derive meaningful conclusions while operating within resource constraints.
-We propose the use of [_PWAS_](https://github.com/mjzhu-p/PWAS) (Piecewise Affine Surrogate-based optimization), designed to address the challenges posed by mixed-variable experimental designs. _PWAS_ enables the direct incorporation of discrete and mixed-variable decision variables, facilitating a more realistic representation of real-world problems.
+We propose the use of a different framework with mixed-integer surrogates and acquisition functions, where we adopt[_PWAS_](https://github.com/mjzhu-p/PWAS) (Piecewise Affine Surrogate-based optimization), which is designed to address the challenges posed by mixed-variable problems subject to linear constraints. _PWAS_ enables the direct incorporation of discrete and mixed-variable decision variables, facilitating a more realistic representation of real-world problems.
 Moreover, _PWAS_ accommodates linear equality and inequality constraints commonly encountered in physical systems, ensuring feasible solutions are proposed.

 We demonstrate the effectiveness of _PWAS_ in optimizing experimental designs through three case studies, each with a different size of design space and numerical complexity:
 * Optimization of reaction conditions for **Suzuki–Miyaura cross-coupling** (fully categorical)